th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/_index.md

     icon: mdi-docker
 ---

-Install Kubernetes and Cassandra clusters to use it as fundamental system for th2.
+Install Kubernetes and Cassandra clusters to use them as a fundamental system for th2.

 <!--more-->